composewell/streamly/dev/MAINTAINING.md

 When a change is required we need to put one of the __change type__ labels as part of level-2 triaging:

-* performance: User visible impact on performance.
+* type:performance: User visible impact on performance.
+* type:testing: Improves testing or related to testing.
-* usability: It is not convenient to use the library.
+* type:usability: It is not convenient to use the library.
-* documentation: documentation is not correct or sufficient.
+* type:documentation: documentation is not correct or sufficient.
-* bug: A functionality issue, not working as expected.
+* type:bug: A functionality issue, not working as expected.
-* enhancement: A new feature or enhancement of the product.
+* type:enhancement: includes a new feature or enhancement
-* maintenance: A refactor or any other change with no user visible impact.
+* type:maintenance: A refactor or any other change with no user visible impact.

 ### Aspect